-Origin Of The Dry Martini And It’s Earlier Form
+Origin Of The Dry Martini And It’s Earlier Forms.

-The oldest printed martini recipe I could find is in the the 1888 edition of Harry Johnson’s New and Improved Bartender’s Manual.
+The oldest printed martini recipe I could find is in the 1888 edition of Harry Johnson’s New and Improved Bartender’s Manual.
 His original 1882 edition does not provide a recipe for the Martini.
-The original martini recipe begins to appear between the late 1880s and 1890s and is essentially a pre-prohibition style Manhattan with Old Tom Gin instead of whiskey.
-Harry Johnson’s recipe is half Old Tom Gin, half sweet vermouth, a dash of orange liqueur, 2 dashes Boker’s (cardamom) bitters, 2 dashes gum syrup.
-If you look at my original pre-prohibition style Manhattan recipe they are almost the same, save for the Old Tom Gin.
+The original martini recipe appears between the late 1880s and 1890s and is essentially a pre-prohibition style Manhattan with Old Tom Gin instead of whiskey.
+Harry Johnson’s recipe is half Old Tom Gin, half sweet vermouth, a dash of orange liqueur, two dashes of Boker’s (cardamom) bitters, and two dashes of gum syrup.
+If you look at my original pre-prohibition style Manhattan recipe, they are almost the same, save for the Old Tom Gin.
 But the recipe begins to change over the next decade until it settles on the more generally accepted 2 oz Old Tom, 1 oz sweet vermouth, and a dash of orange bitters with an expressed lemon peel.
-By 1900 most bartenders are making it this way, Waldorf-Astoria is making it this way (they decide to be edgy and add a Spanish olive to theirs), even Harry Johnson updates his recipe to this with his updated 1900 edition.
-In Britain, Harry Johnson’s original 1888 martini recipe lived on as the Martinez, as seen in Farrow & Jacksons 1912 Recipes of American Drinks and the 1934 Savoy cocktail book.
+By 1900 most bartenders are making it this way.
+Waldorf-Astoria is making it this way (they decide to be edgy and add a Spanish olive to theirs).
+Even Harry Johnson updated his recipe to this with his updated 1900 edition.
+In Britain, Harry Johnson’s original 1888 martini recipe lived on as the Martinez, as seen in Farrow & Jacksons’ 1912 Recipes of American Drinks and the 1934 Savoy cocktail book.

-Now This the original martini and the only version of the martini up until the 1910s when the dry variation of the martini is invented and starts to get very popular.
-This original martini becomes known as a sweet martini and a medium sweet version is also made that combines the two.
-The dry martini is by far the most popular form of the martini today and people try to make it as dry/less vermouth as possible.
-The 1960 official UKBG (United Kingdom Bartenders Guide) even makes a joke about the American trend toward drier and drier martinis.
-“In America the trend for the dry martini to become drier has developed almost to a fad and the quantity of dry gin to dry vermouth varies from 3 to 1 to 6 to 1” They write this after saying a martini should be 2 to 1.
+Now This is the original martini and the only version of the martini until the 1910s when the dry variation of the martini was invented and became very popular.
+This original martini becomes known as a sweet martini, and a medium sweet version is also made that combines the two.
+The dry martini is by far the most popular form of the martini today, and people try to make it as dry/less vermouth as possible.
+The 1960 official UKBG (United Kingdom Bartenders Guide) even joked about the American trend toward drier and drier martinis.
+“In America, the trend for the dry martini to become drier has developed almost to a fad, and the quantity of dry gin to dry vermouth varies from 3 to 1 to 6 to 1,” They write this after saying a martini should be 2 to 1.

-I am using the Waldorf-Astoria recipe for the dry martini as I feel it is the best form of an early dry martini.
-It was also the first to use a Spanish olive as a garnish and while there are other dry martinis from around the time they made theirs too, this is still the best one.
-As far as names I’m using the Savoy Name for this cocktail as I feel Savoy had the most clear and understandable names for the 3 styles of martini.
+I use the Waldorf-Astoria recipe for the dry martini because it is the best form of an early dry martini.
+It was also the first to use a Spanish olive as a garnish, and while there are other dry martinis from around the time they made theirs, this is still the best one.
+As far as names, I’m using the Savoy Name for this cocktail as I feel Savoy had the most straightforward and understandable names for the three styles of martini.

 Should you shake or stir a martini?
-The answer to this question changes depending on the time period the martini is from, and if they are James Bond fans or not.
-Since it’s origin the martini has been traditionally stirred.
-All bar books up to the start of prohibition say to stir the martini.
-It’s not till the 1920s and 30s that shaking martinis starts to become a common practice.
-In Hugo Ensslin’s 1917 book “Recipes for Mixed Drinks” he instructs that both the dry and sweet martinis should be stirred.
-In the Old Waldorf-Astoria Bar book the author notes “Modern practice prescribes shaking for a dry martini.
-This, However, weakens the mixture and used to be discountenanced by barmen who believed in tradition.”.
-Keep in mind this book was published in 1935 but it was the collection of recipes used by the original Waldorf-Astoria bar from 1897 – 1919 before the start of prohibition.
-What the author Albert Crockett, who also happened to be the Waldorf-Astoria’s publicist and company historian, is saying is currently in the 1930s its customary to shake martini’s but more traditional bartenders will stir.
-In the Savoy, which was printed in London 1934, there is no mention of stirring and they only say to shake the drink.
-In the 1945 Chicago Bartenders guide they say to stir too.
-In the 1954 book “King Cocktail” by Eddie Clark (the man who took over the Savoy after Harry Craddock) he’s says to stir the martini.
-Lastly in the 1967 book “Cocktails and mixed drinks” by Charles Tuck he oddly gives two recipes for the dry martini printed on different pages with one saying to stir and the other to be shaken.
-Casino Royale was published in 1953 and it was bond who really popularized the idea that martinis should be shaken and not stirred, and the first Bond movie Dr. No was released in 1963.
+The answer to this question changes depending on the period the martini is from and if they are James Bond fans or not.
+Since its origin, the martini has been traditionally stirred.
+All bar books up to the start of prohibition say to go the martini.
+It was not till the 1920s and 30s that shaking martinis became common.
+Hugo Ensslin’s 1917 book “Recipes for Mixed Drinks” instructs that the dry and sweet martinis should be stirred.
+In the Old Waldorf-Astoria Bar Book, the author notes, “Modern practice prescribes shaking for a dry martini.
+This, however, weakens the mixture and uses to be discountenanced by barmen who believed in tradition.”.
+Keep in mind this book was published in 1935, but it was the collection of recipes used by the original Waldorf-Astoria bar from 1897 to 1919 before the start of prohibition.
+What the author Albert Crockett, who also happened to be the Waldorf-Astoria’s publicist and company historian, is saying is currently in the 1930s, it was customary to shake martinis, but more traditional bartenders will stir.
+In the Savoy, which was printed in London in 1934, there is no mention of stirring, and they only say to shake the drink.
+In the 1945 Chicago Bartenders guide, they say to stir too.
+In the 1954 book “King Cocktail” by Eddie Clark (the man who took over the Savoy after Harry Craddock), he says to stir the martini.
+Lastly, in the 1967 book “Cocktails and mixed drinks” by Charles Tuck, he oddly gives two recipes for the dry martini printed on different pages, one saying to stir and the other to be shaken.
+Casino Royale was published in 1953, and it was bond that popularized the idea that martinis should be shaken and not stirred.
+The first Bond movie Dr. No was released in 1963.

 So should it be shaken or stirred?
 Who the hell knows.
-From what I can gather it seems that a stirred martini is both more traditional and results in a better cocktail, but shaking martinis started to become the way hunks ordered their martinis starting in the early 1930s.
+From what I can gather, a stirred martini is both more traditional and results in a better cocktail, but shaking martinis started to become the way hunks ordered their martinis beginning in the early 1930s.
 This is probably why Bond made it a point to tell the bartender he wanted his martini shaken and not stirred.
-He was aware of both ways to prepare the cocktail but Bond is a hunk and not some old fuddy-duddy.
+He was aware of both ways to prepare the cocktail, but Bond is a hunk and not some old fuddy-duddy.

-- 50×50 Martini: This is an equal parts dry vermouth and gin martini.
+- 50×50 Martini: This is equal parts dry vermouth and gin martini.

 - Gibson: A standard dry martini with a pickled pearl onion instead of a Spanish olive.